ForgeRock/openid/README.md

-This simple JavaScript client tries the OpenID Connect Implicit Client Profile 1.0 with OpenAM to show an example that gets profile information about the end user.
+These simple examples show OpenID Connect provider support in OpenAM.

 * * *
 This Source Code Form is subject to the terms of the Mozilla Public